jsimmons/jsimmons.github.io/_posts/2013-09-14-website-refresh.md

 \dot{z} & = -\beta z + xy
 \end{aligned}

-It's all very exciting but I probably won't write anything worth reading so I'm not really sure if it was worth the afternoon's work.
+It's all very exciting stuff, no doubt this will lead to countless deeply informative and insightful posts.